 New to offshore accounts?
 Need to brush up your understanding?
 Want to open an account abroad?
-The guide below is a tutorial that provides comprehensive information to get started with and strengthen your knowledge.
+The guide below is a tutorial.
+It provides comprehensive information to both get started and to strengthen your knowledge.

-- Chapter 1: What Is an Offshore Account & Why Should I Have One?
+- Chapter 1: Offshore Bank Account: What is It?
+Why Have One?

-- Chapter 4: The 5 Main Reasons to Open an Offshore Bank Account – Boiling it Down
+- Chapter 2: The 5 Best Reasons to Open an Offshore Bank Account – Boiling it Down

 - Chapter 3:International Banking Information